 If you are a new or struggling parent, or are facing a transition in your parenting, I am passionate about helping you find balance so you can be the parent you want to be.
 Using a combination of inner work and information about attachment and development, we will work to understand your own early experiences and implicit beliefs, creating more freedom for you and providing you with tools to build a strong and warm relationship with your child(ren).

-At this time, I do not accept insurance but
+I do not accept insurance but I am happy

 I am currently offering telehealth sessions only.